Dereon Seabron

-Dereon Seabron (/'dɛri.ɒn/ DERR-ee-on; born May 26, 2000) is an American professional basketball player for the Salt Lake City Stars of the NBA G League.
+Dereon Seabron (/'dɛri.ɒn/ DERR-ee-on; born May 26, 2000) is an American professional basketball for the Greensboro Swarm of the NBA G League.
 He played college basketball for the NC State Wolfpack.

 High school career

 Seabron played basketball for Lake Taylor High School in Norfolk, Virginia.
 As a sophomore, he helped his team reach the 4A state title game.
 In his junior season, Seabron averaged 17.2 points and seven rebounds per game.
 As a senior, he averaged 22.5 points and 11 rebounds per game, leading Lake Taylor to its first state championship.
 Seabron was named 4A Player of the Year and All-Tidewater Player of the Year.
 He opted to play a postgraduate season at Massanutten Military Academy in Woodstock, Virginia to gain more attention from college programs.
 A four-star recruit, he committed to playing college basketball for NC State in April 2019 over offers from Georgia, Pittsburgh, Providence and VCU.